chrfrantz/ParallelLauncher/README.md

 Please consult 'example' subdirectory to see illustrative use of launchers with various features.

-**Important: ParallelLauncher requires JDK 1.8 to function, since it relies on the ability to control the SecurityManager, which is not longer supported in more recent versions of Java.
+**Important: ParallelLauncher requires JDK 1.8 to Java 16 to function, since it relies on the ability to control the SecurityManager, which is not longer supported in more recent versions of Java.
 See below for details.**

 # Dependencies